by Ani Williams

 Goethe, the German mystic and poet stated that architecture or geometry is frozen music.
 With hopes of discovering an underlying harmonious system in Egyptian temple design and acoustical properties, in 1991, colleague Antoine Seronde and I conducted research in numerous chambers in the temples at Edfu, Abydos, Philae and Dendera.
 By striking a series of notes on the harp and chanting individual tones in each chamber, certain tones were heard to ring out with a fuller resonance.
 By comparing these observed dominant tones with the expected dominant tones calculated from the dimensions of the chambers, approximately 80% corresponded.
 Could these dominant tones have been intentionally created to bring about intended effects in those present?

 “The most common proportions found in ancient Egyptian temple architecture correspond to the most harmonious intervals found in music: the octaves, fifths, fourths, thirds and sixths.
 In the temple of Horus at Edfu, the dimensions of one chamber’s measurements of width to height equaled 2:3, which defines an interval of a fifth in music.
 And the ratio of the height to the length equaled 3:4, which defines an interval of a fourth.
-We found similar correspondences between architectural ratios and musical intervals in most of the other rooms we investigated.” — Rediscovering Music in the Architecture of Ancient Egyptian Temples by Antoine Seronde.
+We found similar correspondences between architectural ratios and musical intervals in most of the other rooms we investigated.” — Rediscovering Music in the Architecture of Ancient Egyptian Temples (unpublished article) by Antoine Seronde.

 In the complex at Abydos Antoine Seronde, myself and a team of observers explored the effects of the acoustic response in the various temple chambers.
 We experienced a profound altered state of consciousness with the changing acoustic response as we moved through the temple.
 The rear section of the Abydos temple plan is said to correspond to the body of Osiris.